Peace Conference of 1861

-The Peace Conference of 1861 was a meeting of 131 leading American politicians in February 1861, at the Willard's Hotel in Washington, D.C., on the eve of the American Civil War.
+The Peace Conference of 1861 was a meeting of 131 leading American politicians in February 1861, at the Willard Hotel in Washington, D.C., on the eve of the American Civil War.
 The conference's purpose was to avoid, if possible, the secession of the eight slave states from the upper and border South that had not done so as of that date.
 The seven states that had already seceded did not attend.

 Background

-Before the 1860 election, Republicans were excitedly predicting the end of slavery even in the south.
+Before the 1860 election, Republicans were excitedly predicting the end of slavery even in the South.
 Republican President Abraham Lincoln's election in 1860 led many in the South to conclude that now was the time for their long-discussed secession.
-Many pro-slavery southerners, especially in the Lower South, were convinced that the new Republican government was determined to abolish slavery where it already existed.
+Many pro-slavery Southerners, especially in the Lower South, were convinced that the new Republican government was determined to abolish slavery where it already existed.

 In much of the South, elections were held to select delegates to special conventions to consider secession from the Union.
 In Congress, efforts were made in both the House of Representatives and the Senate to compromise over the issues relating to slavery dividing the nation.

 Four proposals to preserve the Union

 First Crittenden proposal: six constitutional amendments

 In December 1860, the final session of the Thirty-sixth Congress met.
 In the House, the Committee of Thirty-Three, with one member from each state, led by Ohio Republican Thomas Corwin, was formed to reach a compromise to preserve the Union.
-In the Senate, former Kentucky Whig John J. Crittenden, elected as a Unionist candidate, submitted the Crittenden Compromise, six proposed constitutional amendments that he hoped would address all the outstanding issues.
+In the Senate, former Kentucky Whig John J. Crittenden, elected as a Unionist candidate, submitted the Crittenden Compromise, six proposed constitutional amendments and four resolutions that would guarantee the permanent existence of slavery in the slave states and that Crittenden hoped would address all the outstanding issues.
 Hopes were high, especially in the border states, that the lame duck Congress could reach a successful resolution before the new Republican administration took office.

-Crittenden's proposals were debated by a specially-selected Committee of Thirteen.
+Crittenden's proposals were debated by a specially selected Committee of Thirteen.
 The proposals provided for, among other things, an extension of the Missouri Compromise line dividing the territories to the Pacific Ocean, bringing his efforts directly in conflict with the 1860 Republican Platform and the personal views of President-elect Abraham Lincoln, who had made known his objections.
-The committee rejected the compromise on December 22 by a 7–6.
+The committee rejected the compromise on December 22 by a 7–6 vote.
 Crittenden later brought the issue to the floor of the Senate as a proposal to make his compromise subject to a national referendum.
-Still, the Senate rejected it on January 16 by a 25–23.
+Still, the Senate rejected it on January 16 by 25–23.